Brady, Patriots beat Rodgers, Packers 31-17

 New England receiver Julian Edelman hit White on a 37-yard catch-and-run to set up White's second score, a 1-yard run.
 On the Patriots next possession, Brady connected with Josh Gordon for a 55-yard TD.

-Gordon caught four passes for 115 yards, the 12th 100-yard receiving game of his career.
+Gordon caught five passes for 130 yards, the 12th 100-yard receiving game of his career.

 With tight end Rob Gronkowski out with a back and ankle injury and leading rusher Sony Michel out for the second straight week with a knee issue, Brady and the Patriots had to get creative.